hyperledger-archives/sawtooth-docs-archive/docs/core/1.0/app_developers_guide/testing.md

----
-title: Testing a Transaction Processor
+# Testing a Transaction Processor
----

 Say we\'ve written a transaction processor \-- how can it be tested?
 In this section, we\'ll see how to test the XO transaction processor